-Inspect your doors for ease of operation, loose structural joints, loose panes of glass, excessive warpage or rot, and air leaks.
+Inspect your doors for ease of operation, excessive warpage or rot, and the condition of any glass inserts.
 If the door is in reasonable condition it may be more cost effective to repair any defects and seal the door against air leakage than it is to replace it.
 However, replacing doors can improve the appearance and security of your home.

 To improve the energy efficiency of existing doors:

-- caulk all gaps between the trim and wall to reduce heat loss;
+- caulk all gaps between the trim and wall to reduce air leakage;

 - ensure weatherstripping is flexible and properly located to reduce air leakage;

 - install door bottom seals or sweeps on doors with no existing bottom weatherstripping.

 - doors that meet ENERGY STAR® Zone 3 requirements;